-Description Fair value Valuation Technique Significant unobservable input(s) Range (per square foot) Relationship of unobservable inputs to fair value Commercial properties HK\$311,500,000 Direct comparison approach Unit sale rate of similar properties in the relevant market after taking into account of time, size, building age, floor, location, frontage, layout, quality, facilities, accessibility, exposure and others.
-HK\$3,703 to HK\$72,409 An increase in the unit sale rate used would result in an increase in the fair value measurement of the properties by the same percentage increase, and vice versa.
-Industrial properties HK\$32,700,000 Direct comparison approach Unit sale rate of similar properties in the relevant market after taking into account of time, size, building age and floor.
-HK\$2,987 to HK\$4,037 An increase in the unit sale rate used would result in an increase in the fair value measurement of the properties by the same percentage increase, and vice versa.
-Redevelopment sites at Ma Tau Chung Road and Fuk Tsun Street, Kowloon HK\$600,000,000 Direct comparison approach Unit sale rate of similar properties in the relevant market after taking into account of time, size, building age, location, zoning and development scale.
-HK\$6,048 to HK\$11,655 An increase in the unit sale rate used would result in an increase in the fair value measurement of the properties by the same percentage increase, and vice versa.
+Description Fair value Valuation Technique Significant unobservable input(s) Range (per square foot) Relationship of unobservable inputs to fair value Commercial properties HK\$302,600,000 Direct comparison approach Unit sale rate of similar properties in the relevant market after taking into account of time, size, building age, floor, location, frontage, layout, quality, facilities, accessibility, exposure and others.
+HK\$3,623 to HK\$71,515 An increase in the unit sale rate used would result in an increase in the fair value measurement of the properties by the same percentage increase, and vice versa.
+Industrial properties HK\$32,100,000 Direct comparison approach Unit sale rate of similar properties in the relevant market after taking into account of time, size, building age and floor.
+HK\$2,985 to HK\$3,584 An increase in the unit sale rate used would result in an increase in the fair value measurement of the properties by the same percentage increase, and vice versa.
+Redevelopment sites at Ma Tau Chung Road and Fuk Tsun Street, Kowloon HK\$522,000,000 Direct comparison approach Unit sale rate of similar properties in the relevant market after taking into account of time, size, building age, location, zoning and development scale.
+HK\$4,224 to HK\$9,648 An increase in the unit sale rate used would result in an increase in the fair value measurement of the properties by the same percentage increase, and vice versa.
 Sites HK\$5,550,000 Direct comparison approach Unit sale rate of similar properties in the relevant market after taking into account of time, size, location, accessibility, town planning zoning, structure and layout.
-HK\$521 to HK\$1,358 An increase in the unit sale rate used would result in an increase in the fair value measurement of the properties by the same percentage increase, and vice versa.
+HK\$452 to HK\$1,168 An increase in the unit sale rate used would result in an increase in the fair value measurement of the properties by the same percentage increase, and vice versa.

-The fair value measurement of investment properties is based on the highest and best use, which does not differ from their actual use.
+The fair value measurement of investment properties and properties held for future development is based on the highest and best use, which does not differ from their actual use.
 There were no changes to the valuation technique during the year.

-38. RELATED PARTIES TRANSACTIONS
+37. RELATED PARTIES TRANSACTIONS